RESURRECTION LOGO FOR FEATHER OF CONFIDENCE INC 2020. UNIQUE DESIGN BY FEATHER OF CONFIDENCE INC 2020 to 2022

 DEMONSTRATION PHOTOGRAPHY AND DESIGN.
 TIME FOR YORKVILLE IN CHARCOAL - Feather of Confidence 2021

-Introduction: All work that appears on this site has been rendered by me.
+Introduction: All creative that appears on this site has been rendered by me.
 Some illustrations and logos are recreations as stated under each image and everything else are unique creations.
+All corresponding logos in the Creative Design section were recreated or redesigned by me to demonstrate my creative ability.
 All prices for design work are available as a free non-obligation quote.

 1. Feather of Confidence Logo: Nickname: RESURRECTION LOGO: I am a big Star Trek fan and I like to cling on to things but I decided to do the opposite and abandon my old corporate colors for something more fun.
 My Phoenix has come to life with the traditional fire colors: yellow, and red.
 The reason for the Phoenix is to represent the rebirth or resurrection of my Advertising Agency.
 The Yellow Circle represents the SUN, which is commonly connected with the Phoenix.
 The Red represents not only FIRE, but also passion for Advertising and Design.
 The logo is more realistic based than the original logo and has more detail, so I can impress people with my ability to do design.
 Some people are not as impressed with Abstract Realism.
 So, I redesigned it and created a brand new logo from the original logo.
 The horns represent my Birth Month (Taurus) and the Helix represents my creative gene.
 The Phoenix was designed by Feather of Confidence and the font is the original font from my 2008 Logo, only modified - Bickham Script Pro.
 May it last 500 years and more.